GREENHOUSE GAS (GHG) REPORT

 SCOPE 3.
 OTHER INDIRECT EMISSIONS

-Iberdrola has been registered in the National Register of Carbon Footprint, Compensation and Carbon Dioxide Absorption Projects of the Spanish Ministry for Ecological Transition in the categories of CALCULO y REDUZCO.
-This certification seal was created with a two-fold purpose: to help organizations demonstrate their participation in the register and to show the effort of these organizations in combatting climate change.
+Iberdrola has been registered in the National Registry for Carbon Footprints and Compensation and Carbon Dioxide Absorption Projects of the Spanish Ministry for Ecological Transition in the CALCULATION and REDUCTION categories.
+This seal was created with a double purpose: on the one hand, it makes it easier for organisations to prove their participation in the registry, and on the other hand, it reflects the degree of effort undertaken by such organisations in the fight against climate change.

-More than 1,100 organizations have already been included in the register since its creation.
-Iberdrola has registered its Carbon Footprint figures in the register every year since 2012 and is the first utility to do so, showing its commitment and leadership in the fight against climate change and in achieving objective 13 of the Sustainable Development Goals.
+Almost 1,000 organisations have been included in this registry since its inception.
+Since 2012, Iberdrola has registered its carbon footprint annually, being the first utility to do so, thus demonstrating its commitment and leadership in the fight against climate change and achieving goal 13 of the Sustainable Development Goals.

-(*)In its emissions inventory, Iberdrola has designated its emissions from the plants it operates in Mexico as Scope 3 emissions under the figure for Independent Energy Producer (IEP).
-It has done this on the understanding that Iberdrola does not have operational control over these plants as it is the CFE that is responsible for making decisions on dispatch and the entry into operation, or not, of these plants.
+(*)In its emissions inventory, Iberdrola has incorporated the emissions from the plants it operates in Mexico under Scope 3 emissions as Independent Energy Producer (IEP).
+It has done this on the understanding that Iberdrola does not have operational control over these plants, since it is the CFE that is responsible for making decisions on the dispatch and entry into operation, or not, of these plants.